 Saying anything negative about your previous job makes you look worse than your previous employer.
 You must remember that even if the relationship was rocky, you should stay professional and positive throughout the interview.
 Discussing a difficult boss can give the impression that you may be the difficult one to work with, so refrain as much as possible and instead focus on what they taught you in your previous job, and remember that they did give you a job in the first place.
 Be grateful for that and appreciate the time spent working.

 If there is one way to make an employer question taking you on for the job, it is a lack of research.
 Smaller businesses may be more lenient if they are newer and have less information available.
 However, most employers will expect you to at least go through their website and find out more about them.
 Research your potential workplace and it will reap plenty of rewards in the interview.
 Even if they do not ask you to tell them what you know about the company, you will be able to form some questions relating to the business from what you have learned.
 Surprise them and make a lasting impression.

 “I have no flaws.”

 Everybody has flaws.
 Trying to be a perfectionist in an interview won’t really get you far.
-Applying for office jobs in Leeds, you may think you are able to get away with not bringing up anything negative about yourself.
-The opposite is true in an interview.
-Your employers want you to address where your faults are, and what you have been doing to improve them.
+Your prospective employers want you to address where your faults are, and what you have been doing to improve them.
 Demonstrate you are a keen learner who wants to improve through working with them.
 Just don’t sound too negative.
 You still want them to like you!

 “Questions?
 No, I think I know it all.”